parsa-epfl/cloudsuite/docs/benchmarks/in-memory-analytics.md

     /data/ml-latest-small /data/myratings.csv
 ```

-Any remaining arguments are passed to `spark-submit`.
+Any additional arguments are passed to `spark-submit`, which is the interface to submit jobs to Spark.

 ### Tweaking the Benchmark

-Any arguments after the two mandatory ones are passed to spark-submit and are used to tweak execution.
-For example, to ensure that Spark has enough memory allocated to be able to execute the benchmark in memory, supply it with --driver-memory and --executor-memory arguments:
+Any arguments after the two mandatory ones are passed to `spark-submit` and are used to tweak execution parameters.
+For example, to ensure that Spark has enough memory allocated to be able to execute the benchmark in memory, supply it with `--driver-memory` and `--executor-memory` arguments:

 ```bash
 $ docker run --volumes-from movielens-data cloudsuite/in-memory-analytics \